 Money View Android app – a review

-Money has always been a touchy topic with me.
-Oh, I understand how it works, but I tend to be a little lazy when it comes to book keeping.
+Money has always been a touchy topic for me.
+Oh, I understand how it works, but I tend to be a little lazy when it comes to bookkeeping.
 And with March around the corner, I am practically living in dread over getting all the info together to file my tax returns.
 It is an activity I particularly do not love and treat it like a chore.
 I keep wishing I had a magic wand to wave and get it done.
 How nice it would be to have a personal money manager to do it all!

 Shouldn’t there be an app for it these days?

 Turns out there is – one that is very easy to handle!

 I was delighted to find Money View on the Google Play Store.
 This is a free-to-download – and secure – app that is India-specific with lots of features.